-Note, that even though this is simplified example we get plausible completions from the model even without finetuning it on customer service interactions!
+Note that even though this is a simplified example we get plausible completions from the baseline model using only a small number of customer service interactions!
 This could be further improved by finetuning it on examples of how you would like the model to handle specific questions and requests.

-An actual generation based on this prompt by our shark model reads:
+An actual generation based on this prompt by our Medium model reads:

-Clearly, there are generations that are model sees as likely that are not the type of generation we'd like to get.
+Clearly, there are generations that our model sees as likely that are not the type of generation we'd like to get.

 Give a list of artistic professions:.
 However, since much of the text that our models have seen is internet articles, sometimes this way of writing will be misunderstood.
 Try rephrasing the command into prose in a way such that the model will give the desired output: